You might have noticed higher totals in your shopping cart recently.

 Many experts say a little inflation is a sign of a healthy economy.
 The Federal Reserve aims to keep the inflation rate at around 2%.
-But from May 2020 to May 2021, the Consumer Price Index (hint: it measures the average price of things like food, clothes, housing, etc.) rose to 5% – the fastest jump since 2008.
-And whether prices will keep rising (and how fast and how long) is still TBD.
+But from June 2020 to June 2021, the Consumer Price Index (hint: it measures the average price of things like food, clothes, housing, etc.) rose 5.4% – the fastest jump since 2008.
+Whether prices will keep rising (and how fast and how long) is still TBD.

 A few reasons:

 Economic recovery.
 When the economy starts to pick back up after a downturn (like after a global pandemic), prices tend to go up.
 Because people are more willing to spend when they have more money (hi, stimulus payments).
 And corporations raise prices when people are buying more.

 Changes in weather.
 A ton of commodities (aka raw materials) can be negatively impacted if the weather is too cold or dry.
 That can lead to shortages of goods like corn and wheat.
 And those added costs trickle down to consumers.

 Supply chain disruptions.
 Producing goods is a process.
 And if it breaks down anywhere along the line, it can impact how much of a product is available to the public.
 That can happen when there’s an internal interruption, like a shortage of workers.
 Or an external interruption, like a major storm that prevents a company from being able to distribute its goods.